A movie franchise, written and directed by Robert Rodriguez

 - Depraved Kids' Show Host: Floop before his Heel-Face Turn

-- Disabled Character, Disabled Actor: Ricardo Montalbán was actually wheelchair bound at this stage of his life.
+- Disabled Character, Disabled Actor: Ricardo Montalbán was actually a wheelchair user at this stage of his life.
 Robert Rodriguez specifically wrote the role for him.

 - Disney Acid Sequence: Floop's songs.
 Anything that happens in Floop's Virtual Reality Room, really.